mushfiq-shanto/Salary-Analysis-of-Software-Engineers-in-Bangladesh/README.md

 The project follows a well-structured data pipeline:
 1. **Web Scraping**: Collecting salary data from Glassdoor using a Python script.
-2. **Data Cleaning**: Processing and cleaning raw data using Google Colab.
+2. **Data Cleaning**: Processing and cleaning raw data on Google Colab.
 3. **Visualization**: Presenting the cleaned data using Tableau to create an interactive dashboard.

 ## Data Source